amovah2 @ uic . edu

 # Network Science: Network Science is a relatively new science that offers a practical way to measure and analyze the properties of networks, and it is increasingly being used in civil engineering (after all, most civil engineering systems are networks).
 Resources to learn Network Science include the textbooks Network Science (free), Networks: An Introduction, and Networks, Crowds, and Markets: Reasoning About a Highly Connected World (free), or some popular books that include Nexus, Linked, and Six Degrees.
 For practical use, different resources exist that include Gephi (free software), NodeXL (Microsoft Excel Add-On), igraph (R and python library), graph-tool (python library), NetworkX (python library).
 We use python-igraph extensively at CSUN.

 # Machine Learning (ML): We do not necessarily expect new members to have any prior knowledge of machine learning, but it would likely become very useful if you join us.
-To learn about ML, the book Data Mining: Concepts and Techniques by Han, Kamber, and Pei (2011) and Introduction to Statistical Learning by James et. al (2013) are incredibly easy to read and offer an amazing and fairly in-depth introduction to the world of ML.
+To learn about ML, the books Data Mining: Concepts and Techniques by Han, Kamber, and Pei (2011) and Introduction to Statistical Learning by James et. al (2013) are incredibly easy to read and offer an amazing and fairly in-depth introduction to the world of ML.
 To actually use ML, we recommend the Python libraries: Pandas for database handling, NumPy for matrix manipulation, Scikit-learn for many ML techniques (python library), and Theano for deep learning.
 Cheat sheets are available here to use many useful libraries.

 In addition, we can recommend reading resources including publications, textbooks, and popular books to get better acquainted with the topic of cities, infrastructure, and urban science.
 A brief list of relevant resources include:

 # Publications: Urban infrastructure is not a tree: Integrating and decentralizing urban infrastructure systems (Derrible, 2016) and Complexity in future cities: the rise of networked infrastructure (Derrible, 2016) - publications from CSUN Director Sybil Derrible on urban infrastructure systems (please contact us if you would like a free copy); Re-engineering cities: a framework for adaptation to global change (Dawson 2007); Infrastructure ecology: an evolving paradigm for sustainable urban development (Pandit et al., 2015).